 Hello!
-Welcome back to the Royal Rumble series.
+Welcome back to the Royal Rumble series for Royal Rumble 2002.
 Today I’ll be talking about the 15th annual Royal Rumble.
 Did you miss any earlier volumes?
 Links provided below:

 Royal Rumble #15 – Atlanta